holgerbrandl/kalasim/docs/userguide/docs/examples/callcenter.md

 We have successfully modelled a variable shift length schedule and performed a sizing analysis.
 An initial model indicated that a weekday shift would be sufficiently staffed with 5 workers.
 However, a more detailed model, which also considers transition effects between shifts, led to the conclusion that 6 support technicians are required to serve the multitude of customers of Future Kalasim Inc.

 Could we have solved this more elegantly using the mathematics of queuing theory?
-Such models are a great starting point, but usually, they very quickly fail.
+Such models are a great starting point, but usually, they very quickly fail to deliver when realistic, non-stationary requirements are considered.
 That's when discrete event simulation can develop its beauty and potential.
 Flexible shift schedules are common in many industries, and the model introduced above could be easily adjusted to account for more business constraints and processes.

 The  use-case was adopted from the [simmer mailing list](https://groups.google.com/g/simmer-devel/c/gsr6F7CJQf8/m/euW1ZaU0DAAJ)